MuhammadMoiz1/PureToons/README.md

 ## Abstract

-**Puretoons** proposes a novel **multi-modal content moderation framework** that integrates **Natural Language Processing (NLP)** and **Computer Vision (CV)** to detect inappropriate content in animated video media targeted at children.
-This system employs state-of-the-art deep learning architectures, enhanced with contrastive learning and refined through a progressive data augmentation and validation pipeline.
-The aim is to support safer digital experiences by ensuring context-aware, real-time detection of sensitive content.
+**Puretoons** introduces an AI-driven, **multi-modal architecture** that leverages both **Natural Language Processing (NLP)** and **Computer Vision (CV)** to detect inappropriate content in cartoon videos targeted at children.
+By combining Transformer-based textual analysis and advanced object detection models trained on stylized cartoon imagery, the system provides a robust, context-aware content moderation solution.
+Through rigorous data collection, model optimization, and late-fusion decision strategies, this framework offers an academically rigorous approach to safeguarding children's digital media consumption.

 ---